shipmonk-rnd/composer-dependency-analyser/README.md

   - Ignorable by `--ignore-prod-only-in-dev-deps` or more granularly by `--config`

 ### Unknown classes
-  - Any class missing in composer classmap gets reported as we cannot say if that one is shadowed or not
+  - Any class that cannot be autoloaded gets reported as we cannot say if that one is shadowed or not
   - Ignorable by `--ignore-unknown-classes` or more granularly by `--config`

 It is expected to run this tool in root of your project, where the `composer.json` is located.